"You are the best field trip ever. . . The Rosson House was so fun, I wish you could sell it to me."– Tristan, age 9

 - Become History Detectives: While exploring historic documents and photos, students become detectives, developing theories about territorial Phoenix and the Goldberg girls based on primary source evidence.

-- Play 19th c.
-Games: Hoop and Stick was once a favored outdoor game.
+- Play 19th century Games: Hoop and Stick was once a favored outdoor game.
 Students try their hand at controlling the wooden hoops while racing their classmates.

 Age Group: “Experience Life in 1900” is geared for third, fourth and fifth grade classrooms.
 It meets the Arizona Department of Learning Standards for Social Studies Strand 1 – American History, Social Studies Strand 4 – Geography and Science Strand 3 – Science in Personal and Social Perspectives.
 Follow this link for more details on curriculum alignment.